Syr0ws/MineLocatorBar/README.md

 // Show a waypoint to a player. void show(Player player, Waypoint waypoint);

+// Update an existing waypoint for a player. void update(Player player, Waypoint waypoint);

 // Hide a waypoint from a player. void hide(Player player, UUID waypointId);
 ```